LineageOS/android_packages_services_Car/tools/telemetry/lua-interpreter/README.md

 The Lua Interpreter is a web-based IDE tool that can run Lua scripts with the specific Android Auto telemetry callbacks.

-If both a report and saved state are available, the order of display is 1. the report and 2. the saved state.

 ## Prerequisites
 ***
 Install the required node dependencies using npm with